Mystery solved about Gibbon's mysterious pregnancy

 A female gibbon in a Japanese zoo gives birth to a surprising offspring.
 Because the animal lives alone in its cage.
 Zoo workers think they’ve finally figured out how it got pregnant.

-Nagasaki – In February 2021, staff at the Kujukushima Zoo & Botanical Garden in Nagasaki, Japan were amazed when Momo, a 12-year-old female white-handed gibbon gave birth.
-Although she had no male partner.
+Nagasaki – In February 2021, staff at the Kujukushima Zoo & Botanical Garden in Nagasaki, Japan, were amazed when Momo, a 12-year-old female white-handed gibbon gave birth.
+Even though she didn’t have a male partner.
 For a long time it remained a mystery how the animal became pregnant without contact to other animals.

 Female gibbon alone in cage – Zoo staff announce their theory of how the animal got pregnant